Kaziranga, the Kingdom of the One-Horned Rhino

 Elephant safari

-Next on our list was the more famous Kaziranga National Park.
-Though it is known more for the rhinos, not many know that it is also a tiger reserve and the site of Project Tiger.
-It was declared a tiger reserve in 2006 due to an increase in the tiger population.
-As in every tiger reserve, getting a view of the elusive tiger depends on your luck.
-One batch of our group was lucky enough to get a fleeting glimpse of the national animal.
+Next, we explored the famous Kaziranga National Park.
+While most visitors recognize it for its rhinos, few realize that it also serves as a tiger reserve and a key site for Project Tiger.
+In 2006, authorities designated it as a tiger reserve after the tiger population increased.
+As in every tiger reserve, spotting the elusive big cat depends on luck.
+One group from our tour was lucky enough to catch a fleeting glimpse of India’s national animal.

 Elephant safari